 Using Caché with ODBC

-Caché ODBC Data Source Setup Dialog Box
+InterSystems ODBC Data Source Setup Dialog Box

-Use this dialog box to specify the details for a specific Caché ODBC data source.
 The fields are listed below and are required unless otherwise specified:

-Specifies the name of the DSN.
+Specifies the user-defined name of the DSN.

 Host Port Number